 - If you have time to think about the suspected academic dishonesty, consult an experienced faculty member before taking any action.

-- If you decide to report the case, complete an Academic Dishonesty form from Student Life.
+- If you decide to report the case, complete an Academic Dishonesty Form from Student Life.
 The student will either accept or disagree with the academic sanction.
 If the student accepts it, it will go into the student's file and it is likely that no further action will be needed.
-If the student disagrees with it, she or he will be called for a pre-hearing meeting with Kyle Voyles.
+If the student disagrees with it, she or he will be called in for a pre-hearing meeting.

 - Know in advance how to handle a student looking on another’s paper during a test.
 Will you take the exam away from the student, ask the student to move to another seat, or take some other action?